cypress-io/cypress-documentation/source/api/commands/route2.md

 })
 ```

-The following contains a complete list of available properties you can match against:
+The following contains a complete list of available properties you can match the URL against:

 Option | Default | Type | Description
 --- | --- | --- | ---